marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 This protocol is for amplifying the small subunit ribosomal ribonucleic acid (SSU rRNA) 18S v8 gene in eukaryotes.
 The primers (forward: Machida 18S #3 F, reverse: Machida 18S #5 R) were first presented in [Machida & Nowlton 2012](https://doi.org/10.1371/journal.pone.0046180).
 The target amplicon size is ~380 base pairs.

 This primer set targets metazoan organisms (e.g., molluscs, arthropods, and vertebrates).
-Important note, this primer also amplifies non-target organisms including single-celled phytoplankton (e.g., dinoflagellates, diatoms, and haptophytes).
+Important note: this primer also amplifies non-target organisms, including single-celled phytoplankton (e.g., dinoflagellates, diatoms, and haptophytes).

-The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
+The protocol presented here is intended as the first PCR of a two-step PCR next-generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which unique library-specific barcodes are attached to each round 1 PCR product.

 ### Method Description and Rationale

-This primers were chosen because they are used by the Arctic Marine Biodiveristy Observation Network (AMBON) as well as MBON, a leader in the field of eDNA research and an important partner in the Arctic/Alaska region, to generate marine eDNA time series.
-Work was completed at the Center for Quantitative Life Sciences (CQLS) at OSU as they were able to continue labwork during the pandemic.
+These primers were chosen because they are used by the Arctic Marine Biodiversity Observation Network (AMBON) as well as MBON, a leader in the field of eDNA research and an important partner in the Arctic/Alaska region, to generate marine eDNA time series.
+Work was completed at the Center for Quantitative Life Sciences (CQLS) at OSU, as they were able to continue labwork during the pandemic.

 This amplification protocol is accessible to most molecular biology labs.

 ### Spatial Coverage and Environment(s) of Relevance

-This protocol has been standardized by CQLS OSU and been used on hundreds of DNA samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
+This protocol has been standardized by CQLS OSU and has been used on hundreds of DNA samples taken from coastal stations off the western coast of North America in the Northeastern Pacific Ocean, Bering Sea and Arctic Ocean (primarily off California, Oregon, Washington, and Alaska).
 Samples collected range in depth from surface ocean (epipelagic biome) to just off bottom (benthic biome) at varying distances from shore (coastal to off-shelf).

 ### Personnel Required